henriquecustodia/blog/src/posts/micro-frontend-app-using-angular-module-federation.md

 The **RemoteEntryComponent** will be the component that'll be loaded inside the **host** app.

+### Add some style to the remote component [🐉](https://emojipedia.org/dragon/)

 I think that'd be good to make some changes to this component for it to look nice.

-Don't worry, we'll just add some style to this.
+Don't worry!
+We'll just add some style to this.

 ```ts
 @Component({